ibachrachel/Module_20_Project/README.md

 - Questions to Answer
 a.
 How are cities and corporations differently reporting their contribution to climate change?
 Are they reporting climate change in similar levels?
 Out of them both, is there a way that they might be able to work together to solve problems?

+## Machine Learning Model

+- takes in data from provisional database
+- outputs label for input data

+## Database Integration

+- Sample data that mimics the expected final database structure or schema
+- Draft machine learning model is connected to the provisional database